 Jim Douglass, PhD, lives in Southern California.
 In his 25-year management and executive career, has managed functions as diverse as statistical services, operations, finance, sales and marketing, technology and business consulting.
 For 10 of those years, he served as a General Manager with full P&L authority for divisions within three different companies.
 Jim also was a financial advisor at Morgan Stanley for 10 years and is a Certified Specialist in Planned Giving.
 He has served on half a dozen boards or advisory groups for local charities, and continues to serve on the Board of Visitors of Pepperdine University’s Graduate School of Education and Psychology.
 Jim also serves as Senior Advisor on Business to the Executive Director of CMSC.

-Steven Hickman, Psy.D., is a Licensed Clinical Psychologist and is an Associate Clinical Professor in the UC San Diego Departments of Psychiatry and Family Medicine & Public Health.
+Steven Hickman, Psy.D., is a Licensed Clinical Psychologist and an Associate Clinical Professor in the UC San Diego Department of Family Medicine & Public Health.
 His role is to provide oversight, vision, direction and focus for the development and expansion of CMSC around the world.
 He is also the Director of Professional Training, overseeing the training of teachers from “start to finish” and assuring the highest quality standards and the best possible resources for teaching.
-Steve is the Founder and Executive Director of the UCSD Center for Mindfulness, a program of community building, clinical care, professional training and research.
-He has taught Mindfulness-Based Stress Reduction (MBSR) for 15 years and has trained teachers of MBSR, Mindfulness-Based Cognitive Therapy (MBCT).
+Steve is the Founding Director of the UC San Diego Center for Mindfulness, a program of community building, clinical care, professional training and research.
+He has taught Mindfulness-Based Stress Reduction (MBSR) for 17 years and has trained teachers of MBSR and Mindfulness-Based Cognitive Therapy (MBCT).
 Steve is an MSC teacher trainer, and leads MSC intensives and workshops around the world.

 Kristy Arbon, BSW, BA (Psychology), is an Australian living in St. Louis, Missouri.
 She has experience developing online learning programs for the Institute for Meditation and Psychotherapy as well as the Inner Kids Professional Development Program.
 Her role at CMSC is to develop, coordinate and teach Live Online MSC (LOMSC) and to train new LOMSC teachers.
 Kristy is a certified MSC teacher and leads MSC intensives and workshops around the world.
 She is founder and CEO of HeartWorks Training.